-If you’re a first time DWI offender in the State of Texas, and wishing to take advantage of probation, you’ll be required to attend a DWI Class (Alcohol & Drug Awareness Ed) related to educating you on the effects of alcohol & drugs on your body, and the community.
+If you’re a first time DWI offender in the State of Texas, and are hoping to take advantage of a probationary program, you’ll be required to attend a DWI Class (Alcohol & Drug Awareness Ed) related to educating you on the effects of alcohol & drugs on your body, and the community.

 The Drug/Alcohol class may be taken voluntarily, but many are normally enrolled in the class as a result of a court order.

-The DWI classes in Houston are generally about 12 hours long, and can be scheduled at different times, on different days.
-The full class isn’t held in one day, but is normally spaced our over a few days.
+The DWI classes in Houston are generally about 12 hours in duration, and can be scheduled at different times, on different days.
+The full class isn’t held in one day, but is normally spaced out over the coarse of a few days or weeks.

 General Information: Drug & Alcohol Classes